random-person-001/discordstats/readme.md

 ## Installing
 This uses [pipenv](https://pipenv.readthedocs.io/en/latest/install/) so make sure you have that installed.
 The bot was built for linux, so should work fine there and on macs.
 There's a chance that, as ever, making the code run on windows could have some hiccups.
+You should also make sure you have SQLite 3 on your system.

 In a terminal, run `git clone https://github.com/random-person-001/discordstats.git && cd discordstats`